 What is the difference between spider veins and varicose veins?

 Varicose veins are enlarged veins and can be blue, red, or flesh-colored.
 More severe varicose veins often look like bulging cords.
 They are often found on the thighs, backs of the calves or the inside of the leg.
-They can be hurtful as they cause symptoms of aching, pain, burning and can develop to a chronic swollen disfigured leg.
-Varicose veins are dangerous and are considered a medical condition.
+They can be hurtful as they cause symptoms of aching, pain and burning and can develop into a chronically swollen leg.
+Varicose veins can be dangerous and are considered a medical condition.

 Spider veins are like varicose veins, but smaller and closer to the surface of the skin.
 Often, they are red, blue or purple and can look like tree branches or spider webs with their short, jagged lines.
 They can be found on the legs and face and can cover either a very small or very large area of the skin.